connorcam302/whos-playing-too/README.md

 A Dota 2 game logger designed to scrape and show all of the matches played by set accounts.
 A remake of the original [whos-playing](https://who-was-playing.vercel.app/)

+## How does it work?
+Matches are pulled from the Steam Web API then combined with the OpenDota API for added detail.
+This scraper is written in NodeJS, once a minute the scraper is automatically ran by a AWS LightSail container cron.
+Once the matches have been scraped they are then written to a Supabase Postgres DB.
+These can then be read by the app which is hosted and autodeployed onto Vercel.

 ## Tech Stack

 - **Hosting**: [Vercel](https://vercel.com/)